JeanLebrument/NSObject-MethodCallDependingType/README.md

 1. An identical prefix for all the specifics method:
     ⇒ Ex: createMenu
-2. A string which define the protocol: (Default is "DependingOn" but can be modified with the protocol setter from the category)
+2. A string which defines the protocol: (Default is "DependingOn" but can be modified with the protocol setter from the category)
     ⇒ Ex: DependingOn
 3. A **"type key"**
     ⇒ Ex: KIOSVersion